-Many of the 'money-requesters' in these pages mail/mailed money-requests to 'Individual One' and 'Individual Two' almost every month.
+Many of the 'money-requesters' in these pages mailed (and continue to mail) money-requests to 'Individual One' and 'Individual Two' almost every month.

 After starting these web pages in 2017, I ran across the following 10-year-old letter to the 'AARP Bulletin', a letter published in January 2007.
 It was titled 'Aggressive Charities'.
 The text follows.

 It's no wonder your statistics show one in 10 over-65 adults giving $5,000 or more annually to charity [Bulletin Board, "With Age Comes Generosity"].

 Several years ago, as my mother was starting to be unable to keep up with her bills, I saw that she was writing about $450 per month to various charities.
 My mom, who needed me to supplement her account quarterly, was sending checks in the $10 to $15 range, sometimes to the same charity every two weeks.

 When I asked her about this, she said she was "paying bills" that the charities had sent her.
 Indeed, when I started collecting her mail, I understood her comment better.
 The charities --- in 25 to 30 letters a week --- were not asking for money, they were demanding it.

 It borders on illegal to take advantage of older people --- as lonely as some are --- through such mailings.

 Here are 'Individual One' and 'Individual Two' --- ten years later --- going through the same 'barrage' of money-'demands'.

 It is WAY past time that the federal Congress should step into this mail-crossing-state-lines (and harassment of citizens, in-state as well as out-of-state) situation and